sakib-75/sakib-75/README.md

 ### Hi there 👋, my name is Sakibul Islam

 I am passionate about software building and testing.
-Always looking for a challenging role which will allow me to enhance my skills and knowledge and try learning new things.
+Always looking for a challenging task that will allow me to enhance my skills and knowledge and try learning new things.
 I am a quick learner and a team worker that gets the job done.

 - 🔭 I’m currently working on SQA field
 - 💬 Ask me about Software Quality Assurance (SQA)